-The grants must be used by students to help with expenses related to the cost of attendance at Francis Marion, such as tultion, food, housing, health care (including mental health), or childcare.
-Because you are a Francis Marion University student who has demonstrated exceptional financial need, you are eligible to receive grant funding.
-You will receive your award in two equal payments.
+The grants must be used by students to help with exponses related to the cost of attendance at Francis Marion, such as tuition, food, housing, health care (including mental health), or childcare.
+Because you are a Francis Marion University student who has demonstrated exceptional financial need, you are oligible to receive grant funding.
+You will exceive your award to two equal payments.
 The first payment is enclosed.
 The second payment will be mailed during the first week of March.

-Sincerely,
+Sincerefy,

-Kim Ellison
+Kim Ellisor

 Director of Financial Assistance

-finasst@finarion.edu
+financial@finarior.edu

 843-661-1190